 Your local Healthier You service

+People from Lancashire and South Cumbria who are at risk of developing Type 2 diabetes are being offered tailored support to avoid the potentially life-threatening condition.
 Those who have been identified by their GP practice as being at risk of developing Type 2 diabetes will be able to access the local Healthier You service.

 People on the programme will get tailored, personalised help to reduce their risk.
 This will include education on healthy eating and lifestyle choices, reducing weight through bespoke physical exercise programmes and portion control, which together have been proven to reduce the risk of developing the disease.